Bayesian Matrix Decomposition and Applications: The Bayesian Approach

 \item \textbf{Computation of Hessian}: Computing the Hessian matrix, which is required to determine the variance of the Gaussian approximation, can be computationally expensive and unstable, particularly for models with many parameters or non-smooth likelihood functions.
-The computation of the volume term, which depends on the determinant of the Hessian matrix ($|\nabla^2 \mathcalL(\widehat{\btheta} )|$), poses another challenge.
+The computation of the volume term, which depends on the determinant of the Hessian matrix ($\absbig{\nabla^2 \mathcalL(\widehat{\btheta} )}$), poses another challenge.
 Calculating the derivatives within the Hessian requires $\mathcalO(ND^2)$ operations, followed by $\mathcalO(D^3)$ operations to find the determinant, making it computationally intensive for high-dimensional problems.
 To simplify this process, approximations often ignore off-diagonal elements or assume a block-diagonal structure for the Hessian, effectively disregarding interdependencies among parameters.

-\item \textbf{Sensitivity to priors}: The Laplace approximation can be sensitive to the choice of prior, especially when the prior is not weakly informative.
-In such cases, the approximation might not accurately reflect the shape of the posterior distribution.
+\item \textbf{Sensitivity to priors}: The approximation can be overly sensitive to the choice of prior, especially when the prior is strongly informative.
+In such cases, the Gaussian fit may reflect prior assumptions more than the actual data-informed posterior shape.

-\item \textbf{Dimensionality issues}: As the number of parameters increases, the Laplace approximation becomes less reliable due to the curse of dimensionality, where the volume of the parameter space grows exponentially and the Gaussian approximation becomes increasingly poor.

-\end{itemize} Despite these limitations, the Laplace approximation can still be a valuable tool, especially when used alongside other methods like Markov chain Monte Carlo (MCMC) sampling or variational inference (see descriptions in later sections), which can provide more accurate representations of the posterior distribution.
+\item \textbf{Dimensionality issues}: As the number of parameters increases, the Laplace approximation becomes less reliable due to the curse of dimensionality, where the volume of the parameter space grows exponentially and the Gaussian approximation becomes increasingly poor. \end{itemize} Despite these shortcomings, the Laplace approximation remains a valuable tool---particularly as a fast initial approximation or when combined with more robust methods such as Markov chain Monte Carlo (MCMC) or variational inference, which are discussed in later sections and can provide more accurate characterizations of complex posterior distributions.